Deanna Brock, licensed therapist, profile photo

 Larissa has developed expertise through her experience working within a school board to support children and adolescents with a variety of learning, social, emotional, and behavioural needs.
 She also has experience working on multidisciplinary teams, providing assessment of complex needs, grief and bereavement support, and mental health interventions.
 She currently provides assessment, consultation, and intervention services.

-Licensing Body: College of Psychologists of Ontario
+Licensing Body: College of Psychologists and Behaviour Analysts of Ontario (CPBAO)

 Education: Master’s Degree in Counselling Psychology (University of Western Ontario)